Above: A hiker on the PNT in the Kettles. Photo by Tyler Yates.

 This region was transformed by a gold rush at the turn of the century, and old homesteads and prospectors’ cabins remain as traces of the area’s mining heritage.
 The historic main streets of the trailside community of Republic, Washington speak to this bygone era, and still retain an early 1900s look and feel.

 KNOW BEFORE YOU GO:

-- Proper food storage for black bear habitat is recommended
+- Proper food storage for bear habitat is required

-- Fire Restrictions may prohibit campfires or certain camp stoves
+- Temporary Fire Restrictions may prohibit campfires or certain camp stoves; check before you go

 - Rare wildlife: gray wolves, lynx